Why Are Hospitals So Cold All The Time?

 Controlling Condensation

-Cold is Better Than Hot
+Cold Is Better Than Hot

 Preserves Medication

-Hospital Room Temperature FAQ's
+Hospital Room Temperature FAQ

 What temperature do they keep in hospitals?